spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-product-challenge-solution.md

 ## Collector module (Zed)

 The collector is used to transfer data from the SQL storage to the key-value storage.
-The collector must be extended with the new field “product_country”.
+The collector must be extended with the new field `product_country`.

 Open `Pyz/Zed/Collector/Persistence/Storage/Pdo/PostgreSql/ProductCollectorQuery.php` and extend the collector SQL query with a left join to the new created table `spy_product_country` in order to load and select the country name where each product is produced.